Book censorship in the United States: History

 The banning of books became more prevalent during the twentieth century as modernist and progressive writers such as James Joyce, Theodore Dreiser, Ernest Hemingway, F. Scott Fitzgerald, and John Steinbeck began their literary careers.
+Their writing strays greatly from traditionalist literature, the majority of American literature at the time, which depicted good prevailing over evil.
 These authors did not refrain from revealing their opinions about controversial subject matter.
-For example, Hemingway's A Farewell to Arms depicts the grim realities of World War I, and the story of the two lovers, Frederic Henry and Catherine Barkley, includes graphic details of a childbirth gone awry.
-This story strays greatly from traditionalist literature, the majority of American literature at the time, which depicted good prevailing over evil.
+For example, Hemingway's A Farewell to Arms depicts the grim realities of World War I, as well as the story of the two lovers, Frederic Henry and Catherine Barkley, which includes graphic details of a childbirth gone awry.
 Some cities, including Boston, banned A Farewell to Arms in 1929, labeling the book "salacious."